1ncontinentia/Incon-Undercover/README.md

 * Driving more than 30m offroad (optional)
 * Driving with headlights off at night

-It is good practice to make sure all aspects of your disguise are in keeping with your cover.
+This is a short overview; it is good practice to make sure all aspects of your disguise are in keeping with your cover, even if it isn't listed in the behaviours above.
 If you are dressed like a civilian, act like one.
 If dressed like the enemy, don't draw attention to yourself.